MG Rover Group: Phoenix Consortium ownership

 When BMW sold off its interests, MG Rover was bought for a nominal £10 in May 2000 by a specially assembled group of businessmen known as the Phoenix Consortium.
 The consortium was headed by ex-Rover Chief Executive John Towers.

-When Phoenix Consortium took over, their first loss for the last eight months of 2000 were reported to be around £400m.
+When Phoenix took over, their first loss for the last eight months of 2000 were reported to be around £400m.
 By 2004, the company had reduced the losses to around £80m but never made a profit.

 MG Rover's best year for car sales was their first full year of business, in 2001 – when they sold over 170,000 cars.
 In 2004 their sales had declined to around 120,000.
 The company ceased trading on 8 April 2005, with debts of over £1.4 billion, after a proposed alliance with SAIC collapsed.

 In relation to this, accounting firm Deloitte was fined £14 million (US$22 million) in September 2013 for failing to manage conflicts of interest.
 Deloitte had acted as corporate finance advisers to firms involved with MG Rover and the Phoenix Consortium, including tax advice while Deloitte audited MG Rover.
 An independent tribunal refused to grant the right to appeal a finding that Deloitte failed to consider public interest, as of November 2013.

-Aborted deal with SAIC of China
+Aborted deal with SAIC

 In June 2004, it was learned that Shanghai Automotive Industry Corporation had signed a joint venture partnership to develop new models and technologies with MG Rover.
 This led to much speculation among the British media suggesting the Chinese company was poised to launch a takeover.
 Later that year, in November, news broke of an agreement between the two companies to create a joint venture company to produce up to a million cars a year, with the production shared between MG Rover's Longbridge site and locations in China.
 SAIC were to have a 70% stake in this company in return for a £1 billion investment, with MG Rover owning the remaining 30%.
 However, this agreement had to be ratified by the Chinese government, specifically its National Development and Reform Commission (NDRC).
 The Commission held the opinion that if BMW could not make a success of Rover, then it would be hard for SAIC to do so.
 On 8 December 2004, Tata of India, which had cooperated over the export of the Tata Indica as the CityRover, threatened to cease its agreement with MG Rover if the SAIC tie-up went ahead, according to the Indian press.
 Tata claimed the report was inaccurate two days later.